-- Predisposition: predisposing heart condition or intravenous drug use - (2) Fever: temperature >38.0°C - (3) Vascular phenomena: major arterial emboli, septic pulmonary infarcts, mycotic aneurysm, intracranial haemorrhage, conjunctival haemorrhages, and Janeway lesions - (4) Immunological phenomena: glomerulonephritis, Osler's nodes, Roth spots, and rheumatoid factor - (5) Microbiological evidence: positive blood culture but does not meet a major criterion as noted above or serological evidence of active infection with organism consistent with IE of blood should be taken from different sites, at different times (30-60-minute) intervals), and before commencement of antibiotics.
-Blood cultures are negative in ≤ 5 per cent of patients with IE diagnosed by strict diagnostic criteria.
+- (1) Predisposition: predisposing heart condition or intravenous drug use - (2) Fever: temperature >38.0°C - (3) Vascular phenomena: major arterial emboli, septic pulmonary infarcts, mycotic aneurysm, intracranial haemorrhage, conjunctival haemorrhages, and Janeway lesions - (4) Immunological phenomena: glomerulonephritis, Osler's nodes, Roth spots, and rheumatoid factor of blood should be taken from different sites, at different times (30-60-minute intervals), and before commencement of antibiotics.
+Blood cultures are negative in $\leq$ 5 per cent of patients with IE diagnosed by strict diagnostic criteria.
 Negative blood cultures may occur as a result of inadequate microbiological techniques, infection with highly fastidious bacteria or non-bacterial organisms, or administration of antibiotics prior to obtaining blood cultures.
 Specialized microbiological techniques and culture media, prolonged incubation periods as well as serology (for organisms such as Brucella, Legionella, Bartonella, Coxiella burnetii or Chlamydia species) may be needed to diagnose unusual organisms.
 The use of blood tests for polymerase chain reaction (PCR) may also become more widely used in difficult to culture organisms.
 Swabs should be taken from skin lesions, cannulation sites and the nasal cavity.
 Early and close liaison with the microbiology department is essential.